Self-Harm Awareness Month: Understanding Self-Harm (And How You Can Help)

 While it can affect individuals of any age, teens are at an exceptionally high risk for self-harm.
 One meta-analysis involving 597,548 adolescents identified a lifetime prevalence of 16.9%, with girls at a higher risk.

-Members of the LGBTQ community represent another at-risk group.
-Data from multiple sources has found that bisexual women, gay or bisexual men, and transgender individuals are more likely to report self-harm than their heterosexual or cisgender peers.
+Members of the LGBTQ+ community represent another at-risk group.
+Multiple sources have found that bisexual women, gay or bisexual men, and transgender individuals are more likely to report self-harm than their heterosexual or cisgender peers.
 Self-injury is also known to co-occur with mental health conditions, including eating disorders, borderline personality disorder, depression and anxiety disorders, and conduct disorders.

-Self-harm is prevalent in those with autism spectrum disorder, with current estimates indicating that autistic individuals are more than three times more likely to engage in such behaviors.
+Self-harm is prevalent in those with autism spectrum disorder, with current estimates indicating that individuals with autism are more than three times more likely to engage in such behaviors.
 However, interventions for self-harm in autistic individuals may differ from those in the general population.

 Why do people self-harm?